cortex-lab/phy/docs/api.md

 **`TemplateModel.templates_channels`**

-Returns a vector of peak channels for all templates
+Returns a vector of peak channels for all templates waveforms

 ---